karimiali2005/karimiali2005/README.md

 A web-based e-commerce and workflow platform using React and Next.js, integrated with back-end services to improve business efficiency.

-### 📝 Steel Company Survey System
+### 📝 Steel Company Employee Survey Platform

-A web application (ASP.NET MVC) for creating and conducting large-scale employee surveys, reducing paper usage by 95%.Web-based survey platform with 50,000+ users, built with ASP.NET MVC and Kendo UI
+An enterprise-grade Java backend with Angular frontend and SQL Server database, used by 50,000+ employees at Foolad Mobarakeh.
+• Digitized large-scale health and satisfaction surveys, cutting paper usage by 95%
+• Dynamic form builder and scheduling engine for recurring questionnaires
+• Role-based access control with Active Directory SSO integration
+• Automated email reminders and in-app notifications to maximize response rates
+• Real-time dashboards and exportable reports (PDF/Excel) for HR and management

 ### ❤️ Charity Donation App (Android)